Arvoria/RobaseService/docs/Guide/usage.md

 ### Providing a name and a scope

-But, what if we want to access a deeper element in our database, and setup a Robase at that point?
+But, what if we want to access a deeper element in our database, and set up a Robase at that point?
 Well, we can, and it's very simple!
 Just provide a scope with the name!
 So for this example, we will access the "Players" array within "BatchUpdateMe".

 ```lua
 local ExampleRobase = RobaseService:GetRobase(